wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/14_Generators.md

+---
+title: "Generators"
+description: "Explore the power and efficiency of Python generators.
+Learn how to create and use generator functions to generate sequences of values on-demand, enabling memory-efficient processing of large datasets and infinite sequences."
+keywords: [Python generators, generator functions, yield keyword, lazy evaluation, memory efficiency, large datasets, infinite sequences, Fibonacci sequence, counter generator]
+---

 # Generators

 In your coding journey you might encounter situations where you need to work with a very large set of data or a sequence that's computed on demand.
 For instance, you may be processing a dataset that's simply too large to fit into memory, or perhaps your generating a sequence where each element is the result of a computation that you only need one at a time.
 Typical container objects like lists are not good at these, as it requires all data to be stored in memory at once.